22cans/DynaMight/README.md

 }
 ```

-We need to tell the DynaMight how to handle this enum.
-To do that, we can use the `DynaMightCustomConverter` attribute, which will register the enum default converter (enum to int transformation) when the `DynaMightCustomConverter.LoadAndRegister()` function is called.
+To instruct DynaMight on how to handle the `SessionStatus` enum, you can use the `DynaMightCustomConverter` attribute, which registers the default converter (enum to int transformation) when the `DynaMightCustomConverter.LoadAndRegister()` function is called.

 ```cs
 [DynaMightCustomConverter]